-Obama and Vice President-elect Joe Biden, fresh off a rollicking concert at the on Sunday, planned to spend their final day before the inauguration with activities keyed to the celebration of King’s life, cut short by an assassin’s bullet in 1968.
+Obama and Vice President-elect Joe Biden, fresh off a rollicking concert at the Lincoln Memorial on Sunday, planned to spend their final day before the inauguration with activities keyed to the celebration of King’s life, cut short by an assassin’s bullet in 1968.

 The Obama and Biden families were part of a community renovation project in honor of King on the federal holiday established in his memory.

 “Today, we celebrate the life of a preacher who, more than 45 years ago, stood on our national mall in the shadow of Lincoln and shared his dream for our nation.
 His was a vision that all Americans might share the freedom to make of our lives what we will; that our children might climb higher than we would,” Obama said in his statement.